1984 (advertisement): Plot

 The commercial opens with a dystopian, industrial setting in blue and grayish tones, showing a line of people marching in unison through a long tunnel monitored by a string of telescreens.
 This is in sharp contrast to the full-color shots of the nameless runner (Anya Major).
-She looks like a competitive track and field athlete, wearing an athletic "uniform" (red athletic shorts, running shoes, a white tank top with a cubist picture of Apple's Macintosh computer, a white sweat band on her left wrist, and a red one on her right), and is carrying a large brass-headed sledgehammer.
+She looks like a competitive track and field athlete, wearing an athletic outfit (red athletic shorts, running shoes, a white tank top with a cubist picture of Apple's Macintosh computer, a white sweat band on her left wrist, and a red one on her right), and is carrying a large brass-headed sledgehammer.
 Rows of marching minions evoke the opening scenes of Metropolis.

 As she is chased by four police officers (presumably agents of the Thought Police) wearing black uniforms, protected by riot gear, helmets with visors covering their faces, and armed with large night sticks, she races towards a large screen with the image of a Big Brother-like figure (David Graham, also seen on the telescreens earlier) giving a speech:

-The runner, now close to the screen, hurls the hammer towards it, right at the moment Big Brother announces, “we shall prevail!”
+The runner, now close to the screen, hurls the hammer towards it, right at the moment Big Brother announces, "we shall prevail!"
 In a flurry of light and smoke, the screen is destroyed, leaving the audience in shock.